mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

   properties by one or more MPI processes, and its subsequent broadcast to all processes.

-* The implementation of reading and writing of data must be scalable to perform efficiently from a few to thousands of tasks.
+* The implementation of reading and writing of data must be scalable to perform efficiently from one to thousands of tasks.

 * Calls to MPI and OpenMP functions, and the import of the MPI and OpenMP libraries, must be guarded by C preprocessor directives as illustrated in the following listing.